-- 193. In two areas along the berm and dune system there are space restrictions that require two stretches of double lined structurally connected steel sheeting, separated by 10 to 15 feet. of fill and a designed cap with a crest of +17.0 ft.
-NGVD.
+- 191. In two areas along the berm and dune system there are space restrictions that require two stretches of double lined structurally connected steel sheeting, separated by 10 to 15 feet of fill and a designed cap with a crest of +17.0 ft.
+NGVD29.
 The lengths of the seawalls are 170 lf. and 550 lf.
-A cross-section of the double-lined steel sheetpile seawall used in lieu of the dune and berm system is shown in Figure 21. - 194.
-Levees and Floodwall: From the Waste Water Treatment Plan, moving westerly along the shore and northerly near the mouth of Oakwood Creek, the Line of Protection in this Alternative included the following: - 650 feet of concrete encased cantilever steel sheet floodwall at an elevation of +14.0 feet NGVD 1929 along the Treatment Plant embankment - A 700 linear foot raising of the existing levee (currently at elevation +10.0 feet NGVD 1929) along the Oakwood Beach Wastewater Treatment Plant to an elevation of +15.0 feet NGVD 1929 - 2,830 linear feet of new levee north of the Treatment Plant at an elevation of +13.0 feet NGVD 1929, with a tide gate structure across Oakwood Creek.
-This levee ties into existing high ground. - 195.
+A cross-section of the double-lined steel sheetpile seawall used in lieu of the dune and berm system is shown in Figure 21. - 192.
+Levees and Floodwall: From the Waste Water Treatment Plan, moving westerly along the shore and northerly near the mouth of Oakwood Creek, the project alignment in this Alternative included the following: - 650 feet of concrete encased cantilever steel sheet floodwall at an elevation of +14.0 feet NGVD29 along the Treatment Plant embankment - A 700 linear foot raising of the existing levee (currently at elevation +10.0 feet NGVD29) along the Oakwood Beach Wastewater Treatment Plant to an elevation of +15.0 feet NGVD29 - 2,830 linear feet of new levee north of the Treatment Plant at an elevation of +13.0 feet NGVD29, with a tide gate structure across Oakwood Creek.
+This levee ties into existing high ground. - 193.
 Figure 18 and Figure 19 present typical design sections for the levee and floodwall sections.